kubernetes/kubernetes/docs/proposals/protobuf.md

   reduce the amount of memory garbage created during serialization and deserialization.
-* More efficient formats like Msgpack were considered, but they only offer 2x speed up vs the 10x observed for Protobuf
+* More efficient formats like Msgpack were considered, but they only offer 2x speed up vs. the 10x observed for Protobuf
 * gRPC was considered, but is a larger change that requires more core refactoring.
 This approach does not eliminate the possibility of switching to gRPC in the future.